glep93/glep93/_posts/2020-01-03-how-to-beat-beth-harmon.markdown

 ### Let's see it in action agains Beth Harmon

-The website chess.com offers the possibility to play against bots inspired by Beth Harmon.
 So, with the help of selenium I made my chess engine interface with the site so that automatically the two bots can clash.